Increase your website traffic with Attracta.com Questions About Independent College Counseling

 Why Hire a Portfolio Coach?

-As the average cost of private college tuition reaches $38,000+, receiving financial and and merit aid is more important than ever before.
+As the average cost of private college tuition reaches $45,000+, receiving financial and and merit aid is more important than ever before.
 Hiring a college professional to work with students to prepare their portfolio may not only increase the chances for acceptance, it may also increase merit aid awarded.

 Each college of art is looking for different types of students and has different portfolio requirements.
 It is my responsibility to stay abreast of these requirements so my students are best prepared.

-And most art teachers don't have the time to do digital image editing and color correction to portfolio images.
-Digital editing can make a huge difference in the quality of an image.
+Art teachers are often overwhelmed with the ever-increasing size of most art classes.
+Most art teachers do not have the time to do digital image editing and color correction to portfolio images.
+Digital editing can make a huge difference in the quality of an image, and can make mediocre images great images.

 When Should I Begin Consulting with a Portfolio Coach and College Counselor?